fict-labs/VNLP/readme.md

 LP predictor and the full system.
 In addition, we also provide the accuracy of predicting the shape type of LPs (i.e. square or rectangle) as well as the inference times on CPU environment.
-As can be seen, the proposed LP detector is capable of cor- rectly detect the LPs with a high level of precision (+98.9%), while also achieving nearly perfect score (99.0%) on the task of shape classification.
+As can be seen, the proposed LP detector is capable of correctly detect the LPs with a high level of precision (+98.9%), while also achieving nearly perfect score (99.0%) on the task of shape classification.
 The detection time is about 91.2 FPS on a CPU machine.